opencord/bbsim/docs/source/index.rst

 - helm
 - a working installation of VOLTHA

-We strongly recommend the utilization of `kind-voltha
-<https://github.com/ciena/kind-voltha>`_ to setup such environment.
+To setup such an environment please look at the `voltha-helm-charts README <https://github.com/opencord/voltha-helm-charts/blob/master/README.md>`_.

 Installation
 ------------